mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 **Another person:** Sometimes I look around at our group and I think, there’s nobody really super-exceptional here, we’re all kind of average people, but what are we doing here?
 You know, with this Japanese teacher.
 Because I think we have a particular American karma, we have American history and world view, and yours is quite different.

 **Katagiri:** Yes, I am different, so-called Japanese.
 But on the other hand, I think individual karma is not separate from non-individual karma.
 Individual karma cannot be developed in the vast expanse of the human world, the so-called non-individual world, [...] if you ignore society or nations.
 In other words, if you ignore belonging to or participating in nations or society, you can develop your own character, but it really develops based on ego.
-So in order to develop different individual character, I think it must develop in broader perspective, in other words by belonging to or participating in peoples, groups, or society, nations.
+So in order to develop different individual character, I think it must develop in the broader perspective, in other words by belonging to or participating in peoples, groups, or society, nations.
 And then, your personality develops very gently, in a humble way.

 That’s [what I said] a couple years ago to the Zen Center in San Francisco.
 They don’t want to look at the Japanese custom of Zen Buddhism, so they try to escape or ignore [it], and then they want to develop their own Buddhism.
 Yes, it is [your own]!
 But *I* say, if you want to [have an] American way of Buddhism developing naturally, I think you should pay attention to American Buddhism connected not only to the American situation, but also [to the whole] cosmic situation, including Japan, and Europe.
 How can you understand America separate from Europe and the East?
 No way.

-But nevertheless you have to develop your own character.
+But nevertheless, you have to develop your own character.
 How do you develop your own character? *Humbly.*

-The American spirit is very, what would you say, energetic. *[He chuckles.]* Yes, I understand.
+The American spirit is very, *[he chuckles,]* what would you say, energetic.
+Yes, I understand.
 But I think you should develop that energetic American spirit *humbly*, in a humble way, not an egoistical way.
 Do you understand what I mean?

 That’s why I can live here, and also I can teach Buddha’s teaching, *beyond* races and beyond culture.
 I have to teach this, I have to talk about this.
 If I always talk about [the Japanese way], you don’t want to practice, [and then] I cannot exist here.
-I *am* different from you, but I am exactly *I* who is different, but who is exactly penetrating in the universal understanding.
+But I *am* different from you.
+But I am exactly *I* who is different, but who is exactly penetrating in the universal understanding.
 Okay?
-Then, we can work together.
+Then, we can walk together.

 That’s why I can develop my own different personality in a humble way.
 It means, we have to practice humility.

-Well, Americans don’t like the Japanese way, or other ways, I understand this.
+Well, Americans don’t like the Japanese way, or the other ways, I understand this.
 But pat your head, anyway. *[Soft laughter.]* That is your intellectual understanding, but the world is something more than that.
 That’s what I always [talk about].

-For instance, if you live together with someone, for instance boyfriend or girlfriend, how do you live, how do you develop your personality?
+For instance, if you live together with someone, for instance boyfriend or girlfriend: how do you live, how do you develop your personality?
 It’s no so simple.
 [If] I don’t care [for] you, but I want to live with you – how do you live in peace?
 You have to be married, next moment you have to divorce, if you really become egoistic, you know?
 So we have to develop taking care of human life in a humble way.

 **First person:** I’m not sure my question was clear.
 I guess what I meant was that it seems sufficient that there should be a global karma, a cosmic karma, rather than one that adheres to certain groups.

 **Katagiri:** Yes.

 **Same person:** But maybe as there is a karma that applies specifically to, say, Japanese culture, or to American culture, there’s one that applies to individuals, and that they depend on the whole.
-So that there can be a global karma, ...
+So that there can be a global karma, [...]

 **Katagiri:** Yes, that’s right.
 So, it’s very complicated.
-All things [are] interconnected, so [these are] very simple entities which you can see, practically.
-But the contents of the simple entity are very complicated, consisting of many situations.
+All things [are] interconnected.
+So [these are] very simple entities which you can see, practically, but the contents of the simple entity are very complicated, consisting of many situations.
 The global or cosmic state of existence is very complicated.
 [There is] the individual character of a nation, but also the common character of humans.
 Wherever you are, American, or Japanese, or European, [you] are human beings.
-If so, if you say *human beings*, human beings really have something stinky, and also peaceful being.
+If so, if you say *human beings*, human beings really have something stinky.
+And also peaceful being.
 So that is very common.

-You are American, which is different from others, but on the other hand, you are human, which is the same as I. So that’s why the total overall cosmic or global picture – whatever you say – consists of many, many things.
+You are American, which is different from others, but on the other hand, you are human, which is the same as I.

+So that’s why the total overall cosmic or global picture – whatever you say – consists of many, many things.
 But practically, we have to take care of that overall picture of global existence.

 That’s why we have to be careful.
 For instance, we are creating nuclear weapons, and all beings might be destroyed.
 Who created this?
 Particular races?
 No. That is human beings.
-That is really the global character of human beings.
+That is really the global character of human beings. *[He laughs slightly.]*

 But, should we ignore the individual different characters?
-[No.] Where should we find the different characters?
+Where should we find the different characters?
 We should find different individual characters in that global character which all human beings possess.
 What is this [global character]?
 There is the example of creating nuclear weapons.
 Should we destroy individual character?
-No. We have to *develop* different individual characters in that global character of human being. *How?* [...]
-It’s difficult, but we shouldn’t ignore it.
-So we have to develop individual character, and simultaneously the global character of human beings.
+No, we have to *develop* individual different characters in that global character of human beings. *How?* That’s why it’s difficult.
+But we shouldn’t ignore it.
+So we have to develop individual character and simultaneously the global character of human beings.
 Beyond any ideas of whether we can build up a peaceful world or not, let’s do it: be peaceful.

 That’s why Thich Nhat Hanh says, “Breathing in, I calm my body and mind.
 Breathing out, I smile with joy.”
 What is this practice?
 What does he mean?
-No discussion... but still, discussion there.
+No discussion.
+But still, discussion there.
 But I think sooner or later we have to stop discussing, and then day-by-day we have to build up peace in the very complicated overall picture of global existence, so-called human being.
 This is our peace work, [religiously speaking.]

 #### 2 41:05 end of recording